Excelling-At-Excel/Excel-Portfolio/README.md

 ## Created a workbook that utilizes a variety of formulas to pull data from a Source Report and Outputs it into a user friendly dashboard

 ### Formulas/Functions included in this report are as follows:
-> Note: Not all Full Formulas are included within the Linked Report, but will not be shown here due to length.
+> Note: All Full Formulas are included within the Linked Report, but some will not be shown here due to length.

 * * *